 The Bustamante court relied upon the California Supreme Court case of People v.
 Dobbins, 73 Cal.
 257 (1887) and Government Code § 9605, to conclude that a later-enacted criminal statute prevailed over an earlier criminal statute defining the same general criminal offense.
 Bustamante, 57 Cal.App.4th at 701.
 Both of these authorities make clear this general rule about later-enacted statutes is actually a rebuttable presumption that dissolves in the face of evidence that the later-enacted law is not intended to prevail over earlier laws on the same subject.
-Dobbins , at 259 (explaining that this rule creates a "presumption" that "when two laws upon the same subject, passed at different times, are inconsistent with each other, the one passed last must prevail," rebuttable with evidence of contrary legislative intent regarding which prevails); Govt.
-Code, § 9605 ("In the absence of any express provision to the contrary in the statute which is enacted last, it shall be conclusively presumed that the statute which is enacted last is intended to prevail over statutes which are enacted earlier at the same session ").
+Dobbins, at 259 (explaining that this rule creates a "presumption" that "when two laws upon the same subject, passed at different times, are inconsistent with each other, the one passed last must prevail," rebuttable with evidence of contrary legislative intent regarding which prevails); Govt.
+Code, § 9605 ("In the absence of any express provision to the contrary in the statute which is enacted last, it shall be conclusively presumed that the statute which is enacted last is intended to prevail over statutes which are enacted earlier at the same session . . . ").

 Something else the Bustamante decision does not mention is the closely related presumption of statutory interpretation that, absent clear evidence to the contrary, the later enactment of a law is not intended to repeal or supplant earlier laws on the same subject and instead both statutes are intended to be enforced.
 People v.
 Carter, 131 Cal.App.3d 177, 181 (1933); Western Mobile Assn. v.
-County of San Diego, 16 Cal.
-App.
-3d 941, 948 (1971).
+County of San Diego, 16 Cal.App.3d 941, 948 (1971).
 Unless it is clear that a repeal was intended, no such intent will be implied, and "the courts are bound to maintain the integrity of both statutes" insofar as they may reasonably be read to stand together.
 Western Mobile, at 948.
-Here, there is no suggestion in the relevant history that Proposition 63 was intended to repeal or prevail over SB 1446 in establishing the LCM ban.
+The State has made no effort to refute or address any of these factors that sideline the Bustamante opinion as not controlling.
+And here, there is no suggestion in the relevant history that Proposition 63 was intended to repeal or prevail over SB 1446 in establishing the LCM ban.
 If anything, the history indicates to the contrary, that SB 1446 was intended to modify Proposition 63 or at least remain simultaneously in effect.
-The DOJ made its own assessment of this issue, publicly declaring in its Finding of Emergency, issued on December 15, 2016, after Proposition 63 had become effective, that "[i]n anticipation of [Proposition 63's] passages [sic], the Legislature preamended Proposition 63 with the passage of Senate Bill 1446 . . . and [t]he clarifying amendments take effect on January 1, 2017."
+The DOJ made its own assessment of this issue, publicly declaring in its Finding of Emergency, issued on December 15, 2016, after Proposition 63 had become effective, that "[i]n anticipation of [Proposition 63's] passages [sic], the Legislature pre-amended Proposition 63 with the passage of Senate Bill 1446 . . . and [t]he clarifying amendments take effect on January 1, 2017."
 (Req. for Jud.
 Notice, Exh.
 A at p.
 1 (italics added)).
-The State tries to water down the impact of this declaration from its law enforcement arm, arguing it is not clear that the pre-amendment was "in any respect material to this litigation," but it notably does not dispute (and thus effectively concedes) the key factual point that this uncontroverted evidence establishes - i.e., that "SB 1446 pre-amended Proposition 63."
-(Motion at 19).